GenaroNetwork/libgenaro-java/README.md

 ## Used as 3rd party package

-Add Genaro package(genaro-sdk-x.xx.jar) and org.bouncycastle package(bcprov-jdk15on-1.60.jar) to your classpath.
+Add Genaro package(genaro-sdk-x.xx.jar) to your classpath, and make sure org.bouncycastle package(bcprov-jdk15on-1.60.jar) is in the same directory with Genaro package.

 ## Example Usage